garrandall/popular-music-data/tracks/-til-my-baby-comes-home-luther-vandross.md

 I should'ntdoubt her
 Cause our thing is for real
 And I don't worry
-Cause I know, I know, I know...
+Cause I know, I know, I know